supSugam/kvm-ubuntu/README.md

 - Ubuntu 24.04.1 Server ISO at same level as the main script (Optional, will download using `wget` if not found)
 - `user-data` and `meta-data` files at same level as the main script.
+- `wget` installed IF the ISO is not found.

 1. Check if your CPU supports hardware virtualization